EmranAhmed/woo-product-download-from-amazon-s3/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Amazon S3 Plugin For WooCommerce Downloadable Files
+Woocommerce Product Download / Upload to / from using Amazon S3 service.

 == Description ==
-Amazon S3 Plugin For WooCommerce Downloadable Files, to upload file and download process.
+Woocommerce Product Download / Upload to / from using Amazon S3 service.

 == Installation ==
 1. Unzip the downloaded zip file.